U.S. Attorney General Sessions brushes off Trump criticism

 Similarly, Rosenstein, asked about Trump's remarks that there were very few Republicans in Baltimore, declined to comment.
 "I was proud to be here yesterday, I'm proud to be here today, I'll be proud to work here tomorrow," he said.

+Deutsche Bank, which has loaned the Trump Organization family business millions of dollars for real-estate ventures, late last month rejected demands by Democratic lawmakers in the U.S. House of Representatives to provide details of Trump's finances, citing privacy laws.

+On Capitol Hill, the Senate Judiciary Committee approved Trump's pick to replace Comey at the FBI, Christopher Wray.
+The full Senate was expected to take up Wray's confirmation before its August recess.

-Reporting by Doina Chiacu, Dustin Volz, Julia Ainsley; Editing by Chizu Nomiyama and Frances Kerry
+Reporting by Doina Chiacu and Julia Edwards Ainsley; Additional reporting by Mohammad Zargham; Editing by Frances Kerry and Jonathan Oatis